 The Yoga S730 is Lenovo’s first clamshell non-convertible laptop in the Yoga series and a follow-up of the highly rated IdeaPad 720s we reviewed in the past.
 Its screen does not rotate to 360 degrees, but can fall back flat to 180 degrees.

 This could suggest a future rebranding of Lenovo’s consumer line of ultraportables, with the Yoga C (convertible?) including the 2-in-1 hybrids and this newer Yoga S (standard?) sub-section reserved for the classic clamshell formats.
+At the same time it also looks like Lenovo are selling this exact product as the Yoga S730 in the UK and Europe and as the IdeaPad 730s in the US, which is rather confusing.

 Regardless, the Yoga S730 is a standard thin-and-light laptop with a compact and light metallic build, a 13.3-inch IPS FHD screen and narrow bezels around.
 It’s marginally smaller and thinner than the IdeaPad 720s and is built on Intel’s Whiskey Lake hardware platform, with DDR3 RAM and PCIe storage.